Denise Klausner, Safety Manager

-Scott began his career in Safety as a First Responder and member of the Hazmat Team at Nestle Dreyer’s Ice Cream in Fort Wayne, IN.
+Scott began his career in Safety as a First Responder and member of the Hazmat Team at Nestle Dreyer’s Ice Cream in Fort Wayne.
 Through participation in these groups, and his desire to work with and help people, he found a passion for Safety.
 Scott joined Fort Wayne Metals in Sept.
 2015 as the Safety Specialist, where his primary responsibilities include leading the FWM First Responder team, and driving continual improvement of our safety culture through technical support and tactical execution of regulatory programs and systems.

 Scott is originally from Fort Wayne, IN.
 He graduated from Concordia University Chicago with a Bachelor’s degree in Education.
 He received the Advanced Safety Certificate from the National Safety Council in 2016, and is a certified First Aid/CPR instructor.
 He also holds an Indiana Emergency Medical Responder certification.
 When not at work he can usually be found at activities and athletic events in which his children are involved.

 Lance joined Fort Wayne Metals in 2002 where he has served as the Environmental Engineer.
 His primary responsibilities include acting as a technical resource for process development, pursuing process improvements, and managing existing regulatory programs.

 Lance has a Bachelor of Science in Chemical Engineering from University of Akron and maintains a certification as a Wastewater Treatment System Operator in the State of Indiana.
 Lance’s background in chemical engineering, environmental regulations, and software development makes him a versatile and valuable member of the FWM family.
 For several decades Lance and his family performed well rehearsed and entertaining stage presentations emphasizing humor and danger to the delight of the surrounding community.